coldtype/coldtype/docs/tutorials/text.rst

 One thing that’s weird about setting text on a curve is that, depending on the curve, it can exaggerate — or eliminate — spacing between letters.
 Sometimes that doesn’t really matter — in the case of this circle, because the curve only bends in one manner, the text is always extra spacey, which usually isn't a problem.
 But if we set the text on a sine-wave, the issue becomes more apparent, since the spacing is both expanded and compressed on the same curve, and when letters overlap excessively, they can get illegible quickly.

 Is there a solution?
-Probably many but the one I like a lot is the ``understroke`` method on the ``DATPenSet`` class, which interleaves a stroked version of each letter in a set (a technique popular in pulp/comic titling & the subsequent graffiti styles they inspired).
+Probably many but the one I like a lot is the ``understroke`` method on the ``DATPens`` class, which interleaves a stroked version of each letter in a set (a technique popular in pulp/comic titling & the subsequent graffiti styles they inspired).

 Let’s see what that looks like.